-Electricity suppliers are required to demonstrate compliance with the five percent new renewable resource portfolio requirement for calendar year 2013.
+Electricity suppliers are required to demonstrate compliance with the seven percent new renewable resource portfolio requirement for calendar year 2014.
 However, any retail electricity sales made pursuant to a supply contract or a standard offer service arrangement executed on or before September 20, 2007 (the effective date of the Act) are exempt from portfolio requirement compliance until the end of the current term of the arrangement.
-During 2013, approximately 142,616 MWh, or 1.16% of Maine's electricity sales, were exempt from the new renewable resource portfolio requirement as a result of the pre-existing contract exemption.
+During 2014, none of Maine's electricity sales, were exempted from the new renewable resource portfolio requirement as a result of the pre-existing contract exemption.

 Electricity sales to serve qualified Pine Tree Development Zone businesses established under Title 30-A are exempt from the portfolio requirements.
-During 2013, approximately 66,179 MWh, or 0.54% of Maine's electricity sales, were exempt from the new renewable resource portfolio requirement as a result of the Pine Tree Zone exemption.
+During 2014, approximately 84,903 MWh, or 0.71% of Maine's electricity sales as reported by the CEPs, were exempt from the new renewable resource portfolio requirement as a result of the Pine Tree Zone exemption.

-10 The portfolio requirement statute states that the Commission shall allow competitive providers to satisfy the portfolio requirements through the use of RECs if it determines that a reliable system of electrical attribute trading exists.
+&lt;sup>10 The portfolio requirement statute states that the Commission shall allow competitive providers to satisfy the portfolio requirements through the use of RECs if it determines that a reliable system of electrical attribute trading exists.
 35-A M.R.S.§ 3210(8).
 The Commission has determined that the GIS is such a reliable system.